Charles Bazerman

 Charles Bazerman (born 1945) is an American educator and scholar.
-He was born and raised in New York.
 He has contributed significantly to the establishment of writing as a research field, as evidenced by the collection of essays written by international scholars in Writing as A Human Activity: Implications and Applications of the Work of Charles Bazerman.
 Best known for his work on genre studies and the rhetoric of science, he is a Professor of Education at the University of California, Santa Barbara, where he also served as Chair of the Program in Education for eight years.
 He served as Chair of the Conference on College Composition and Communication, delivering the 2009 CCCC Chair's Address, "The Wonders of Writing," in San Francisco, California.

 He is the author of over 18 books, including Shaping Written Knowledge, Constructing Experiences, The Languages of Edison’s Light, A Theory of Literate Action, and a Rhetoric of Literate Action.
 He also edited over 20 volumes, including Textual Dynamics of the Profession, Writing Selves/Writing Societies, What Writing Does and How it Does It, as well as the Handbook of Research on Writing and the two series Rhetoric, Knowledge and Society and Reference Guides to Rhetoric and Composition.
 He also wrote textbooks supporting the integration of reading and writing that have appeared in over 30 editions and versions including The informed writer: Using sources in the disciplines, The Informed Reader, and the English Skills Handbook.

 Academic career

 Bazerman did his undergraduate work at Cornell University (B.A.
 1967), and earned a Ph.D. in English and American Literature at Brandeis University in 1971.
 In 2016 the Argentinian National Universities of Cordoba, Entre Ríos, Río Cuarto, and Villa María granted him a Doctor Honoris Causa.
 He has taught at Baruch College, City University of New York from 1972 to 1990, becoming a full professor in 1985.
 He was professor of Literature, Communication and Culture at the Georgia Institute of Technology from 1990 to 1994.

 In 1994 he joined the English faculty at the University of California, Santa Barbara (UCSB), and in 1997 he became a Professor of Education in the Gevirtz Graduate School of Education at the University of California, Santa Barbara, where he also served as chair of the program in education from 2000 to 2006.
-He has also taught at Cornell University, the National University of Singapore, Universidade Federale de Pernambuco, University of the Lorraine (France), Masaryk University (Czech Republic), China University of Geosciences (Beijing), University of Porto (Portugal),and PS93K elementary school in Brooklyn.
+He has also taught at Cornell University, the National University of Singapore, Universidade Federale de Pernambuco, University of the Lorraine (France), Masaryk University (Czech Republic), China University of Geosciences (Beijing), University of Porto (Portugal), and PS93K elementary school in Brooklyn.
 His work has been translated into Portuguese, Italian, French, Spanish, and Chinese.

 His work has won numerous awards, including two lifetime achievement awards, the 2018 James R. Squire Award from the National Council of Teachers of English and the 2020 Conference on College Composition and Communication Exemplar Award.